 PactFlow Contract Testing

 SwaggerHub now supports contract testing with PactFlow's Bi-Directional Contract Testing feature.
-API designers and developers can use PactFlow to ensure that changes to their API will not break applications and can be deployed with confidence.
+API designers and developers can use PactFlow to ensure that changes to their API will not break applications and can be deployed confidently.
 This is available for:

 • Private APIs